 When managing and accessing digital content, it’s essential to know what metadata is and how it works.
 When used intelligently, metadata makes it easier to organize, share, and use libraries of images, videos, documents, and other digital assets.
 This leads to workflow efficiencies, increased collaboration and productivity, and improved digital experiences on every channel.

-This metadata guide for DAM outlines the most important things to know about what metadata is, why it matters, and how to use it strategically.
+This metadata guide outlines the most important things to know about what metadata is, why it matters, and how to use it strategically.
 Let’s start by defining metadata.

 What is metadata?

-When a file is uploaded to a DAM system, it comes with standard information like a filename and file type.
+Digital content comes with standard information like a filename and file type.
 This is basic metadata.
-Custom metadata can also be determined and added.
+Custom metadata can also be determined and added in a DAM system.
 This curated information can include everything from the file’s status and intended use to a timestamp and digital rights information.
 And together, metadata provides the information needed to make digital assets findable.

 What does metadata typically include?